 Taper the patient’s current around-the-clock opioids for up to 7 days to no more than 30 mg of morphine or equivalent per day before beginning treatment with BUTRANS.
-Then initiate treatment with BUTRANS 10 mcg/hour.
+Then initiate treatment with BUTRANS 10 mcg/hour at the next dosing interval (see Table 1 below, right column).
 Patients may use short-acting analgesics as needed until analgesic efficacy with BUTRANS is attained.

 Titration and Maintenance of Therapy

-If signs of excessive opioid-related adverse reactions are observed, the current patch may be removed or next dose may be reduced.
-Adjust the dose to obtain an appropriate balance between the management of pain and opioid-related adverse reactions.
+If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+Adjust the dosage to obtain an appropriate balance between the management of pain and opioid-related adverse reactions.